wozjac/brackets-ui5/README.md

 - i18n keys

 ## Requirements
-Brackets version >= 1.11
+Brackets version >= 1.13

 ## Installation
 The extension is not yet added to the Bracket extensions repository.
 It can be installed using a downloaded ZIP file, extension's GitHub repository URL: https://github.com/wozjac/brackets-ui5 or ZIP file URL - check [releases](https://github.com/wozjac/brackets-ui5/releases).
+**If the extension fail to start (sometimes happen) just hit F5 (reload).**

 ![install](https://www.mediafire.com/convkey/6a27/l6ae100r9dj3azy6g.jpg)